Water and Sediment Quality in the Parramatta River

 10. Report pollution: Report pollution incidents to your local council or the EPA’s 24/7 Environment Line on 131 555.

-For more ways to help, visit our citizen science and volunteering page or check our calendar for upcoming clean-ups and educational events.
+For more ways to help, visit our Connect with the River page or check our calendar for upcoming clean-ups and educational events.
 Together, we can make a difference!